pipermerriam/flex/README.md

 # CLI Name Change

-Starting in version 5.0.0 the CLI interface has been changed to `swagger-flex` due to a collission with the Apache Flex project.
+Starting in version 5.0.0 the CLI interface has been changed to `swagger-flex` due to a collision with the Apache Flex project.